wp-plugins/zbplayer/readme.txt

 == Known Issues ==

 == Changelog ==

+= 1.9 =
+*    Added Facebook share button functionality.
+Now you can share your mp3 files on Facebook and listen them on Facebook on your Timeline.

 = 1.8.2 =
 *    Added control for player animation to let possibility show full size of player at once.